Daniel Clayton

 In my current work, I adopt a deliberately hybrid approach that draws on both formal and functional-typological perspectives, treating them as complementary rather than competing frameworks.

-More generally, my research orientation is empiricist and typologically informed, with broad interests in functional syntax and morphology, syntactic, morphological and semantic typology, and the description and documentation of indigenous and under-documented languages, particularly as they bear on questions of linguistic diversity, typological universals and parameters, and syntactic theory.
+More generally, my research orientation is empiricist and typologically informed, with a strong focus on indigenous and under-documented languages, particularly as they bear on questions of linguistic diversity, typological universals and parameters, and syntactic theory.

 Areal interests

-I am particularly drawn to Amerindian languages, especially languages of the Amazon and of North America, as well as Polynesian languages and languages of the Caucasus, although I am generally motivated by opportunities for cross-linguistic study, particularly where the data and phenomena are rare or underrepresented in both theoretical and typological scholarship.
+I am particularly drawn to Amerindian languages, especially languages of the Amazon and of North America and languages of the Caucasus, although I am generally motivated by opportunities for cross-linguistic study, particularly where the data and phenomena are rare or underrepresented in both theoretical and typological scholarship.

 Languages

 I’m an avid language learner.
 I’ve studied dozens of different languages from different regions of the world and language families.
-At the moment I’m mostly focusing on maintaining my French, Russian and Arabic, as well as developing my Spanish and Portuguese.
-Additionally, I have recently been trying to learn (albeit it slowly) some Anishinaabemowin (Ojibwe), Michif, Paraguayan Guaraní and Georgian.
-I would also like to continue learning more Navajo, Lakota, Hixkaryana and Egyptian Arabic in the future, as well as start Quechua, Mohawk and Cree.
-The challenge of learning these languages, however, is not in the grammar or phonology, but the lack of accessible learning resources.
+At the moment I’m mostly focusing on developing my Spanish and Portuguese.
+Additionally, I have recently been trying to learn (albeit it slowly) some Anishinaabemowin (Ojibwe), Paraguayan Guaraní and Georgian.

 Career Goals